Restricted volumes and divisorial Zariski decompositions: The analytic description of the restricted volume with positive curvature currents.

 Therefore we have for a sufficiently large $k_{0}$.
-Since $\e$ is an arbitrary positive number and $U_{k_{0}}$ is a positive current with analytic singularities in the Chern class $c_1(D)$ whose pole of $U_{k_{0}}$ does not contain $V$.
-Hence Step 2 is finished.
-Theorem \ref{MaA} is proved. \begin{flushright} $\square$ \end{flushright} In the end of this subsection, we prove the following proposition.
-It is the variation of \cite[Theorem 2.13]{ELMNP}.
+Now $\e$ is an arbitrary positive number and $U_{k_{0}}$ is a positive current with analytic singularities in the Chern class $c_1(D)$.
+It completes the proof of Theorem \ref{ main2}. \begin{flushright} $\square$ \end{flushright} At the end of this subsection, we prove the following proposition, which is a variation of \cite[Theorem 2.13]{ELMNP09}.

-\begin{prop} Under the assumption that $V$ is not contained in $ {\mathbb{B}}_{+}(D)$, the following equality holds.
+\begin{prop} Let $V$ be an irreducible subvariety of dimension $d$ on $X$.
+Assume that $V$ is not contained in $ {\mathbb{B}}_{+}(D)$.
+Then the following equality holds.